 In a recent treatment, the problem is stated in the following way (cf. Baker, Gibbons and Murphy 1999).
-Assume that a subordinate initiates a project.
+Assume that a subordinate initiates a project, where a "project" may refer to many different types of decisions or clusters of decisions.
 Assume further that the manager has information that is necessary to perform an assessment of the project, but that he decides upfront to ratify any project that the subordinate proposes.
-Effectively, this amounts to full informal delegation of the rights to initiate and ratify projects - "informal," because the formal right to ratify is still in the hands of the manager and because that right cannot be allocated to the subordinate through a court-enforceable contract (cf. Williamson 1996).
-Because the subordinate values being given freedom, this will induce more effort in searching for new projects (Aghion and Tirole 1997).
+Effectively, this amounts to full informal delegation of the rights to initiate and ratify projects - "informal," because the formal right to ratify is still in the hands of the manager and because that right cannot be allocated to the subordinate through a court-enforceable contract (cf. Williamson 1996). subordinate values being given freedom, this will induce more effort in searching for new projects (Aghion and Tirole 1997).
 The expected benefits of these increased efforts may overwhelm the expected costs from bad projects that the manager has to ratify.
 However, the problem is that because the manager has information about the state of a project ("bad" or "good"), he may be tempted to renege on a promise to delegate decision authority, that is, intervene in a "selective" manner.
 But if he overrules the subordinate, the latter will lose trust in him, holding back on effort.
 Clearly, in this game a number of equilibria are feasible.
-The particular equilibrium that emerges will be determined by the discount rate of the manager, the specific trigger strategy followed by the sub-ordinate (e.g., will he lose trust in the manager for all future periods if he is overruled?), and how much the manager values his reputation for not reneging relative to the benefits of reneging on a bad project (for details and extensions, see Baker, Gibbons, and Murphy 1999).
+The particular equilibrium that emerges will be determined by the discount rate of the manager, the specific trigger strategy followed by the sub-ordinate (e.g., will he lose trust in the manager for all future periods if he is overruled?), and how much the manager values his reputation for not organization inside firms, for example, by radically decentralizing the firm and allocating far-reaching decision rights to employees may be hard to accomplish in a successful manner.
+Unlike independent agents in markets, corporate employees never possess ultimate decision rights.
+They are not full owners.
+This means that those who possess ultimate decision rights can always overrule employees.
+Thus, there are incentive limits to the extent to which market mechanims can be applied inside firms, and delegation, while not exactly a rare flower, is certainly a very delicate one.